Shauna loves food that tantalizes the taste buds. She experiments with textures and flavors when creating dishes from scratch.

-Philly Cheesesteak wars are a constant event between Pat’s and Geno’s in South Philly.
+Philly cheesesteak wars are a constant event between Pat’s and Geno’s in South Philly.
+(See a bit of history about this rivalry in the video below.)
 If I still lived there, they’d have to go up against me.
 And I’d win!

 How’s that for confidence?

 I was raised by a born-and-bred Philly dude.
 When we lived in Philly, I don’t think Cheeze Whiz had been invented, yet that’s what they put on them now.
 Yuck!
 Who wants plastic cheese on their food?
 Not me.
 Not then and not now.

 If you have a hankerin’ for the best damn Philly cheesesteak on the planet, you’ve got the tools in your hand with this recipe.
 I made lunch for my mom and dad when I brought my son home from the birthing center (at the tender age of 10 hours old!), and Dad swears it was the best cheesesteak he’s ever had.
 Everyone I’ve made it for since says the same thing.
 I’m now passing my secret on to you.
 You’ll be a hit when you lay this on your comrades.
 That’s a promise!

 This sandwich is best made in a cast iron skillet.
 The brand of sandwich meat I recommend is Philly Gourmet (what else?).
 It’s 100% beef with no crap added.
 It’s very thinly sliced and is made to be cooked frozen.
 You don’t need to add fat to the pan because there’s already some in the meat.